candidate for senate

 George served in the United States Marine Corps from 1974-1978.
 He recently retired after 38 years as a Site Foreman and Leak Inspector at PSEG.
 At the age of 44, he returned to night school to obtain his BS in Business Management from Rutgers University.

 George lives in Medford, Burlington County with his wife Nancy.
-He is a proud parent of two adult children: Michael, a teacher in Haddon Heights, and daughter Marlee, a graphic designer.
+He is a proud parent of two adult children: Michael, a teacher in Haddon Heights, and daughter Marlee, a graphic designer and first time homeowner.

 Candidate for assembly